echawk/marktex/README.md

 ## TODO
 - [ ] Update the README to better reflect the state of the project
+- [ ] Perform a complete refactor of `lmdc` and possibly rewrite in c or go
 - [x] Rename `marktex` to something more broad, since I don't want a hard dependency on LaTeX
 	- I'm thinking `lmdc` as a possible alternative, but I think the name should have a vowel
 - [ ] Test using `neatroff` instead of `groff` for roff output
-- [ ] Refactor `marktex` to be easier to follow; don't use as many compound variable names...
+- [x] Refactor `marktex` to be easier to follow; don't use as many compound variable names...
 	- [x] fix all of the latex only commands in marktex to be output format agnostic
 	- [ ] extract the different parsers to their own scripts
 		- **NOTE:** Right now I'm am putting this on hold; I'll start work on this once marktex is completed